trimstray/nginx-admins-handbook/README.md

 To increase your knowledge, read **[Nginx Documentation](https://nginx.org/en/docs/)**.

+Nginx is a fast, light-weight and powerful web server that can also be used as a load balancer and caching server.
+It provides the core of complete web stacks.

 ## General disclaimer

 This is not an official handbook.
 Many of these rules refer to external resources.
 It is rather a collection of some rules and papers used by me (also in production environments but not only).

 Throughout this reference you will explore the many features of Nginx and how to use them.
 This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of Nginx server.

+I created this repository to helps us to configure high performing Nginx web and proxy servers that are fast, secure and stable.

 Before you start remember about the two most important things: